 - Could be more pad placement diagrams in the instruction manual

 I think iReliev has priced this product fairly.
-Although the MSRP is $69.95, I’ve seen it selling it on Amazon for $49.99 or less.
+Although the MSRP is $69.95, I’ve seen it selling on the iReliev website and on Amazon for $49.99 or less.
 It’s probably worth checking that link for an up-to-date price as they don’t always keep it the same.

 While doing my research, I saw it for sale on some other sites.
 Dick’s Sporting Goods had it listed for $49.99, which isn’t bad but I don’t think the delivery options are as good as Amazon’s either.